Individualism vs. collectivism—what does the Bible say?Question: "Individualism vs. collectivism—what does the Bible say?"

-Individualism puts the focus on doing whatever’s best for “me,” regardless of what effect that has on the “group.”
-Collectivism puts the focus on doing whatever’s best for “the group,” regardless of its effect on individuals within the group.
-From a biblical perspective, neither of these ideologies—when played out to their full extent—are what God intends.
+Individualism puts the focus on doing whatever is best for “me,” regardless of what effect that has on the “group.”
+Collectivism puts the focus on doing whatever is best for “the group,” regardless of its effect on individuals within the group.
+From a biblical perspective, neither of these ideologies—when played out to their full extent—is what God intends.
 Ultimately, God created humans for His sake (Isaiah 43:7), not for their own or any other person’s sake.
 A godly focus would be to do what is best for God and His kingdom (Matthew 6:33a).

 Other verses in the Bible illustrate the value and significance of the individual.
 In one of His parables, Jesus emphasizes the importance of growing and stewarding well the things God gives us because individually we are held accountable (Luke 19:15).
 In Luke 15, Jesus tells the story of a shepherd who left his flock to seek one lost lamb and the story of a woman who turns her house inside out to find an individual piece of an heirloom (see Luke 15:3–10).
 Both parables illustrate the value God places on the individual over the group.
 As we saw with collectivism, though, these examples demonstrate the idea of individualism only partially.
 God values the individual over the group at times because it pleases Him and gives Him glory.
 When God is glorified, everyone benefits, individuals and the group—notice that in the parables of Luke 15, every time what was lost is found, everyone rejoices (Luke 15:6, 9).